Sleep specialist Dr. Richard Bogan offers insight on Restless Leg Syndrome and what people with this condition can do to achieve better rest.

 When the campfires burned out, we used to go to sleep and replicating that is not a bad idea.
 Engaging in a lot of activity and stimulus right before bedtime, which many of us do, is not conducive to good sleep.
 We have too much light and a lot of electronics late at night right now, and a wind-down period with blue-white light is not good.

 Winding down without that light is better, a lamp with a shade on it is not too bad.
 I like to tell people to stay out of the bed with a lamp for at least thirty minutes to an hour of winding down, and then when the brain gets sleepy, go to bed.
 If we can practice these habits of generally winding down without a lot of light late at night, that helps the brain start relaxing and get to sleep.

 People with restless leg syndrome are kind of special because when they rest and are relatively inactive, sometimes that will bring out the restless leg symptoms.
 That’s where you might use massage, warm soaks in a tub, or even cool compresses.
 The patients sort of figure out what helps.

-Looking at the medications, staying healthy, staying well-nourished, moderate exercise, all of those things help, as well as the lifestyle changes in terms of avoiding caffeine and avoiding alcohol after 6 PM.
+Looking at the medications, staying healthy, staying well-nourished, moderate exercise, all of those things help, as well as the lifestyle changes in terms of avoiding caffeine after 6 PM.

 Rosie: What do you think everyone should know about RLS?